tsmoo/HackTheBox/Lame/WriteUp_Lame.md

 Let's check the version of the open services if they are vulnerable.

-The 'vsftpd 2.3.4' version seems vulnerable.
+The `vsftpd 2.3.4` version seems vulnerable.

 #### Metasploit

-We can use the 'exploit/unix/ftp/vsftpd_234_backdoor' module :
+We can use the `exploit/unix/ftp/vsftpd_234_backdoor` module :

 ```
 msf> use exploit/unix/ftp/vsftpd_234_backdoor